iotaledger/goshimmer/docOps/docs/protocol_specification/components/mana.md

 }
 ```

- - `Updated` when mana was updated for a node due to it being accessed.
+ - `Updated`: When mana was updated for a node due to it being accessed.

 ```go
 type UpdatedEvent struct {